Lens FAQ #2: Can A Fast Lens Really Make It Easier To See Through The Viewfinder?

-This series is all about answering questions regarding cameras you thought you knew (but didn’t).
-In this article, I will explain why using a bright EF lens will make you want to take more pictures.
+This series is all about answering questions regarding lens that you thought you knew (but didn’t).
+In this article, we look at the relationship between the maximum aperture of the lens and the view through the viewfinder.
 (Reported by: Ryosuke Takahashi)

 A: Pentaprism or pentamirror